PDrifting/CBookDraft/book.markdown

 2. general variable use
 3. using a portion of the C Standard Library to access Functions for output
 4. showing how to use %x \[hex specifier\]
-5. examples on how it can be used
+5. examples of how it can be used
 6. setup of function main.

 ```C